moov-io/watchman/docs/intro.md

    *Punctuation is removed, text is lowercased, and diacritical marks are normalized*

 The resulting normalized names enable more accurate matching across different formats and variations of the same entity.

-### What's the difference between Watchman's search and standard text search?

-Standard text search typically relies on exact matches or simple wildcards, which can:
-- Miss alternative spellings
-- Fail to handle name inversions
-- Be overly sensitive to typos
-- Require multiple manual searches

-Watchman's fuzzy matching approach allows for:
-- Identification of similar names despite variations
-- Tolerance for typographical errors
-- Handling of word order differences
-- Normalization of international character sets
-- Confidence scoring to prioritize results

-This produces more comprehensive screening with fewer false negatives while still providing the tools to manage false positives effectively.

 ## Next Steps